Kanaestephe/Utrains_python_repo/python_devops.md

 data_file.close()

 ```
-## 4- You are working on a server, there is a need of a python script to check if each server is up or down.
+## 4- You are working on a server, there is a need of a python script to check if a server is up or down.

 ``` python
 import socket